Flexible Working Opens New Living Opportunities

 By Eve Thomson August 24, 2023

 In a recent comprehensive survey conducted by JLL, 1,400 residents from across the UK shared their perspectives on various aspects of their living arrangements, preferences, and what they value most in their homes.
-Here's an exclusive look at the key findings that shed light on the evolving landscape of UK tenant preferences...
+Here's an exploration of the key findings that shed light on the evolving landscape of UK tenant preferences...

 August 14, 2023